PengJuan-AI/BigBucks/Sprint3/sprint3_retrospective.md

 7. Bugs appear when combining all our works
 8. Have to change database during developement and found out coupling problem
 9. Lack of proficiency of using git
+10. Not sure of the formula to calculate Figure 7.1 of Balch
+11. Often encounter merge conflict